Skip to main content

 • 3 miles from the school, if they are 8 years old or older

-Parents and carers have a legal duty to ensure that their statutory school-aged children (age 5 to 16) attend school regularly and to make any necessary arrangements to ensure that they attend school.
+Parents and carers have a legal duty to ensure that their statutory school-aged children (age 5 to 16) attend school regularly.

 A child becomes of compulsory school age at the start of term after their fifth birthday and ceases to be compulsory school age on the last day of the academic year in which they are in year 11.
 This applies to both children with and without an Education Health and Care Plan (EHCP).